AllenInstitute/BCDC-Dashboards/README.md

 2. Number of donors/subjects per group - for example, how many donors/subjects per quarter/modality/technique?
 3. Number of subspecimens (brains, cells, tissue samples, etc.) processed per quarter/grant/technique/etc.

 While counting, the groups and categories will be collapsed into similar terminologies - for example, 'whole cell' and 'cell body' both mean the same thing, and as a result, they will be collapsed together under 'cells' and their counts will be counted towards the same category.

-Specific logics for subspecimen counts is represented in the below dictionary:
+1. Logics to collapse subspecimen types for counts:

 ```
 specimen_count_map = {